Project-Counter/cop5/source/appendices/d-guidelines-for-implementation.rst

 Appendix D: Guidelines for Implementation
 =========================================

+Note: The main Code of Practice document takes precedence in the case of any conflicts between it and this appendix.

 Our `Friendly Guide To Release 5 Technical Notes for Providers <https://www.projectcounter.org/wp-content/uploads/2017/07/Tech_Notes_20170710.pdf>`_ provides guidelines for implementation.

 .. figure:: ../_static/img/d-tech-notes-cover.jpg